 The Pegasus Physicians is an independent group that closely collaborates with the Medicine & the Muse Medical Humanities & Arts Program at the Stanford School of Medicine.

-Recently, the Pegasus group was featured in a SciArt in America blog post, a Psychology Today post, and a Stanford Medicine SCOPE Blog post.
+Recently, the Pegasus group was featured in a SciArt in America blog post, a Psychology Today post, a Stanford Medicine SCOPE Blog post, and on Ernst Schmiederer.
 Dr. Irvin D. Yalom, a Pegasus Physicians founding member, was featured in The Huffington Post.
 An event sponsored by the Pegasus Physicians was featured in a Stanford Medicine SCOPE Blog post.
 Pegasus Physicians also participated in a Café Scientifique event, reading short stories and poems on the usage of blood products as life-saving interventions.
 View a recording of the event here.
 The group has been featured in an article about the Arts, Humanities & Medicine Programs that allow Stanford School of Medicine students to explore their artistic passions in conjunction with their medical studies.
 Pegasus Physicians have published several pieces in The Intima, A Journal of Narrative Medicine.

 Jackie Genovese, MA, Program Coordinator